lucasrocmoreira/PDSB-project/README.md

 ### Version notes

 This is a beta version of iGenome.
-This versions limatations include:
+This version is limited to:

 1) Only available for Linux OS.
 2) Single sample processing.
-3) Only step 1 implemented so far.
+3) Only step 1 (Trimming and quality control) of pipeline implemented so far.
+4) No parallel processing.

 ### Requirements: